naike-drame-codelab/First-API/README.md

 To test the API endpoints, you can use a tool like Postman.
 Make sure the server is running, and then send requests to the appropriate endpoints with the required parameters and request body.

 ## Conclusion
-This API project demonstrates basic CRUD operations for managing users.
+I'm really satisfied with the progress made for my first shot at this.
 Feel free to explore and modify the code to suit your needs.
 If you have any questions or feedback, please let me know.